cloudflare/cloudflare-docs/content/dns/zone-setups/reference/domain-status.md

 Your zone status is presented as **Pending Nameserver Update** on the Cloudflare dashboard.

-Cloudflare responds to DNS queries for pending zones on the assigned Cloudflare nameserver IPs, but your zone is still not active and is subject to the limitations listed below.
+Cloudflare responds to DNS queries for pending zones on the assigned Cloudflare nameserver IPs, but your zone is still not active and cannot be used to [proxy traffic to Cloudflare](/dns/manage-dns-records/reference/proxied-dns-records/#pending-domains).

 If your domain is on the Free plan, it will be deleted automatically if it is not activated within 28 days.
 Any pending zone with a paid plan (Pro, Business, Enterprise) will remain pending until the plan is removed or the domain is activated or [removed from Cloudflare](/fundamentals/setup/manage-domains/remove-domain/).